-The Company's Board of Directors consists of eight directors.
+It is proposed that the Company's Board of Directors shall consist of ten directors.
 All directors are elected annually to serve until the next annual meeting of the stockholders and until their respective successors are duly elected and qualified, or until their earlier resignation or removal.
-The nominees for the upcoming election of directors include five independent directors, as defined in the applicable rules for companies whose stock is traded on The Nasdaq Stock Market, and three members of the Company's senior management.
-All of the nominees for director have served as directors since the 2018 Annual Meeting.
+The nominees for the upcoming election of directors include six independent directors, as defined in the applicable rules for companies whose stock is traded on The Nasdaq Stock Market, and four members of the Company's senior management.
+Seven of the nominees for director have served as directors since the 2020 Annual Meeting.